collapsed-stacks/startups/questions/8263/how-should-i-approach-investors-for-funding-in-india.md

 - tagged: `funding`, `india`
 - score: 2

-<p>Whats the best way to approach investors for funding a startup in India?</p>
+Whats the best way to approach investors for funding a startup in India?

 ## Answer 8264